 Some of the graduates of our program continue to develop their vision and apply their photographic artistic skills to the commerical market.
 Many others successfully apply to competitive graduate programs across the country to expand their studio practice, and purse careers in higher education.

-The '2-D Artist's Association (2-DAA) has been recently organized to advance the study and promotion of two-dimensional artist and their work.
+The 2-D Artist's Association (2-DAA) has been recently organized to advance the study and promotion of two-dimensional artists and their work.
 Field trips, visiting artists, workshops, and common cause issues are all part of the agenda.
 All students in drawing, painting, and print are encouraged to participate.

 Toledo Friends of Photography

 Toledo Friends of Photography is a dedicated group of art photographers and professionals who are committed to promoting fine art photography in the northern Ohio region.